doraaobodo/mcd_for_crispr/README.md

 - The launcher only starts the application
 - All interactive behavior is handled in `main.R`
-- If required R packages are missing, R may prompt you or stop with an error depending on how `main.R` is written
+- If required R packages are missing, R may prompt you or stop with an error.

 ---